adiari1/ML-Projects/README.md

 The last part of the model seeks to filter a subset or very important features that significantly explain changes in stocks return (the dependent variable).

-Honeywell Stock Prices Prediction is a regression problem that attempts to predict the future stock price of Honeywell International Inc. for the next 20 days using algorithms from machine learning and artificial intelligence.
+Honeywell Stock Price Prediction is a regression problem that attempts to predict the future stock price of Honeywell International Inc. for the next 20 days using algorithms from machine learning and artificial intelligence.